Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 This story was contributed by a woman named Karen Davis who volunteered for nearly a decade at an animal shelter in Ohio.
 Due to the subject matter, she did not wish to reveal the name of the facility since it is still in operation.
 This is her recollection of some of the strange and otherworldly encounters that took place there over the years.

 The Last Stop

 Karen says that she decided to become a volunteer after visiting the kennels one day with her husband.
-It had been her first time being inside an animal shelter and she was shocked by the number of dogs and cats that were housed there.
+It had been her first time being inside an animal shelter, and she was shocked by the number of dogs and cats that were housed there.
 Row after row of kennels and cages were filled to capacity with unwanted animals that were awaiting adoption.

-As they spent time with some of the animals, Karen had struck up a conversation with one of the shelter workers.
+As they spent time with some of the animals, Karen struck up a conversation with one of the shelter workers.
 The woman had shared with Karen that they were always in need of volunteers to walk the dogs and help out around the place.
 Although she had never worked around animals before, Karen felt compelled to offer her services.
-She decided to take the plunge and proceeded to fill out the necessary paperwork as well as setting up a time for orientation.
+She decided to take the plunge and proceeded to fill out the necessary paperwork as well as set up a time for orientation.

 Karen had to put in a certain number of hours observing other volunteers before she could take over the reins and work on her own.
 After a few weeks of training, she was officially a shelter volunteer.
 What was to come would prove to be a learning experience that she would never forget.

 It had been explained to Karen right off the bat that the facility was a kill shelter.
 The staff stressed that they euthanized animals only as a last resort, but it was a necessary part of operating an animal shelter.
 The realization was that the shelter was almost always filled to capacity.
 It was a sad fact that for every animal that came through the door, one had to go out in order to make room for the new arrival.